When to Use NIR-II Imaging — and When Not To

 NIR-II Imaging

-NIR-II imaging is not simply a longer-wavelength alternative to NIR-I. It enables specific biological questions to be addressed that are difficult, or impossible, to resolve with shorter wavelengths.
+NIR-II imaging is not simply a longer-wavelength alternative to NIR-I. It enables specific biological questions to be addressed that are difficult—or impossible—to resolve with shorter wavelengths.
 At the same time, some applications remain better served by bioluminescence.
 A strategic modality decision begins with the biological endpoint.

 NIR-II imaging (1000–1700 nm) offers superior penetration depth and reduced photon scattering compared to traditional NIR-I and visible wavelengths, making it ideal for deep-tissue visualization, real-time drug distribution studies, and cardiovascular mapping in preclinical research.